tyaasmf/regression/README.md

 # About

-This project is to help Airbnb suggesting prices for the new listings to the host by building a model using a newly listings dataset without any review!
+This project is to help Airbnb suggesting the host about prices for the new listings by building a model using a newly listings dataset without any review!